microsoft/dicom-server/docs/how-to-guides/configure-dicom-server-settings.md

 ![Scale Out 2](../images/scale-out-2.png)
 1. Select **Save**.

+For suggested guidance on Azure App Service tiers, see [Medical Imaging Server for DICOM Performance Guidance](../resources/performance-guidance.md).

 ## Manage SQL Database

 The Standard tier of the DTU-based SQL performance tiers is enabled by default upon deployment.
 In DTU-based SQL purchase models, a fixed set of resources is assigned to the database via performance tiers: Basic, Standard and Premium.
 To learn more about the various tiers, view the [Azure SQL Database Pricing](https://azure.microsoft.com/pricing/details/sql-database/single/).